appt-org/accessibility-code-examples/Xamarin/en/A11YService_Android.md

 # A11YService - Android implementation

-You can find the iOS implementation of A11YService below:
+You can find the Android implementation of A11YService below:

 ```csharp
 // TODO: Add required imports